-At the 2014 Investor Summit on Climate Risk, investors will:
+At the 2014 Investor Summit on Climate Risk, investors:

-- Explore the latest climate science trends and their implications for investment portfolios;
+- Explored the latest climate science trends and their implications for investment portfolios;

-- Learn about innovations in financing mechanisms for scaling climate and energy solutions, including energy efficiency, clean technology, and green infrastructure investment;
+- Learned about innovations in financing mechanisms for scaling climate and energy solutions, including energy efficiency, clean technology, and green infrastructure investment;

-- Discuss the financial community’s role in supporting strong, comprehensive climate and energy policies domestically and internationally; and
+- Discussed the financial community’s role in supporting strong, comprehensive climate and energy policies domestically and internationally; and

-- Identify actionable opportunities to invest profitably in climate and clean energy solutions.
+- Identified actionable opportunities to invest profitably in climate and clean energy solutions.

 Climate Risk & Energy Opportunities

 As atmospheric CO2 concentrations reach 400 ppm and extreme weather events proliferate, climate change is posing growing risks to economies and investments.

 In 2010, governments agreed to reduce emissions enough to hold the increase in global temperatures below 2 degrees Celsius.
 To achieve this goal, $36 trillion in global investment in clean energy will be required by 2050, according to a 2012 International Energy Agency report.
 This means the world needs to invest an average of $1 trillion per year in clean energy for the next 36 years to avoid climate catastrophe.

 Bloomberg New Energy Finance reported that global investment in clean energy in 2012 was $281 billion – far short of what is needed.
 There is a massive clean energy investment gap.
 Closing it will require action from investors, businesses, policymakers, and others.